A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 Step 1: Data Robustness Improvement

-Data robustness improvement can be described as finding appropriate statistical methods or algorithms to spot those outliers and do data correction.
-Outliers refer to abnormal data that differs significantly from other observations.
+Data robustness improvement can be described as finding appropriate statistical methods or algorithms to spot those outliers, flag unusable or misleading data, and do data correction.
+In statistical term, an outlier is an observation that lies an abnormal distance from other values in a random sample from a population.

 As for methods to spot outliers, we mainly have four types of outliers spotting methodologies or sources: historical data consistency, sample comparison, external data comparison, and data redundancy.
 The details of these methods can be described as follows:

 (2) Sample comparison.
 By using this approach, we study the relationship between targeted variable and other factors, and outliers are those that don’t follow the relationship.
 For instance, we have found a negative relationship between rubber yields and ages.
-By linear regression in the following picture, the dark orange points clearly don’t follow this kind of relationship (the points outside the confident intervals).
+By linear regression in the following picture, the dark orange points don’t follow this kind of relationship (based on the 95% confident intervals).
 Therefore, we mark them as suspected outliers: they represent data points differing significantly from average or usual range of a group of comparable farmer’s profile.
 It does not necessarily mean that they will be finally excluded from calculations, but they will be investigated with more caution.

 (3) External data comparison.
-Several external data sources are under consideration: FAO, OECD, World Bank, UNESCAP, etc. For example, a particular farmer is likely (depending on the countries) to sell its production at a price ranging from 40 to 95% of world price (depending on location, country, …) – we use external data to detect outliers for rubber prices in our Indonesian programs.
+Several external data sources are under consideration: FAO, OECD, World Bank, UNESCAP, etc. For example, a particular farmer is likely (depending on the countries) to sell its production at a price ranging from 40 to 95% of world price (depending on location, country, …) – we use external data from gapkindo.com (Natural Rubber Price Watch in a few ASEAN countries provided by Indonesian institution Gap Kindo) to detect outliers for rubber prices in our Indonesian programs.
 Other similar calculations might be made as well on yield per Ha.
-According to this external data, we have found that the time series of the difference of rubber price is stationary (stable) and we thus use ARIMA(1,1,1) (a classical time series model) to model the rubber price.
-Hence, we can use this pattern to predict rubber price on our own dataset and outliers are those outside the confident intervals.
+According to this external data, we have found that the time series of the difference in rubber price (e.g., today’s rubber price minus yesterday’s rubber price) is stationary (stable) and we thus use ARIMA(1,1,1) (a classical time series model) to model the rubber price.
+Hence, we can use this ARIMA model to predict the rubber price on our own dataset, do the comparison between predictive values and real values, and outliers are thus those outside the confident intervals which are generated during the model fitting.

-As for data correction, the most efficient way for it is to be done through pre-configured analysis routines leading to manual reprocessing or confirmation, by farmers, agricultural champions or instructors.
-As shown in the following image, it is inevitable that only a portion of the outliers can eventually be corrected, but this ensures that the Key Performance Indicators (KPIs) are therefore calculated only on robust data (i.e., normal data with outliers corrected).
+As for data correction, it is more likely to be done manually, either by farmers, champion farmers or instructors.
+As depicted in the following picture, it is unavoidable that only a part of outliers can be finally corrected, but this it enables to ensure that the Key Performance Indicators (KPIs) are thus only calculated on robust data (i.e., normal data with corrected outliers).

 Step 2: KPI Calculation on Robust Data

 Secondly, we calculate KPI on robust data.
-The design of KPIs mainly focuses on several aspects:
+The design of KPIs mainly focuses on three aspects:

-• Volume of professional training in hours/person (both in-person and digitally)
+• We want to measure the access to professional training enabled by SUTTI programs.
+For example, the volume of professional training in hours/person (both in-person and digitally)

 • Impact on increase and diversification of revenues